 Another popular option is a ministry trip.
 These teams work in Bible clubs, schools, orphanages and churches.
-Team member often work through artistic media, performing drama, puppet shows, music and crafts.
+Team members often work through artistic media, performing dramas, puppet shows, music and crafts.
 In addition to the excitement of having amateur Canadian entertainers, the team spends time training and working with a Nicaraguan core group willing to reproduce or advance these arts in their own communities.

 Economic and skills development teams can bring life transformation in a community.
 Many people in Nicaragua live in generational poverty.
 This cycle can be broken with the teaching of new business skills, like hairdressing and sewing.
 These short basic training trips can bring hope to families that are helpless to change their circumstances.